 Why Financial Services?

-A career in finance is thrilling and rewarding, and usually very lucrative.
+A career in finance is thrilling, rewarding, and usually very lucrative.
 It appeals to young people who are very ambitious but also have a flair for economics and accounting and the ability to quickly and intuitively understand and process complex financial data and concepts.

 Finance is about managing money.
-This definition can divide into financial management and financial services.
+This definition can be divided into financial management and financial services.

-Financial management is about how an organization’s resources can use most effectively, whether it be a corporation, non-profit organization, or government agency.
+Financial management is how an organization’s resources, whether a corporation, non-profit organization, or government agency, can be used effectively.
 It is where CFOs design and implement strategies to increase profitability within an organization.

-On the other hand, the financial services area involves transferring funds between savers and borrowers, managing investment accounts, raising capital for businesses and governments, providing investment advice, and mitigating the risk of financial loss.
+On the other hand, financial services involve transferring funds between savers and borrowers, managing investment accounts, raising capital for businesses and governments, providing investment advice, and mitigating the risk of financial loss.

 University Diploma